With harsh parenting quickly becoming a hot topic in child-raising, parents and educators debate its effectiveness and potential drawbacks.

 Among them was Datin Amy-Jean Yee, a consultant at St Simon Fung Private School in Kota Kinabalu who noted that Western parents tended to worry too much about their children’s self-esteem.

+Yee opines that pushing young children too far is counterproductive as it may lead to burnout.
 “The obsession over a child’s self-esteem sees many parents adopting a laissez-faire approach – one where discipline is rarely enforced,” she said.

 “James Dobson – an American psychologist and author – has already criticised this and there are many pitfalls of lax parenting.”